WNPX-TV: Sale to Scripps

 On March 2, the E. W. Scripps Company announced plans to add two new networks to its digital broadcast portfolio (joining its six existing networks).
 Defy and TrueReal (the latter had initially been billed as Doozy), which will respectively target men and women in the 25-54 age range with factual lifestyle and reality programming, was announced to launch on several E. W. Scripps owned-and-operated stations.
 There was previous speculation that the two new networks would launch on WNPX, replacing both HSN and QVC on the fifth and sixth subchannels, as this was officially confirmed on June 22, 2021.
 On June 30, 2021, WNPX-TV replaced both QVC and HSN with previews of both Defy TV and TrueReal, previewing the programming to launch on both networks.
 Both networks officially launched on July 1, 2021.
 The station launched an eighth subchannel to return HSN to the area in May 2022; QVC followed suit on a ninth subchannel in August.

-WNPX airs the entire Ion schedule and since the repeal of the Main Studio Rule, it carries the network without any local content outside of an hourly on-screen station identification; the station is also not currently used by WTVF to carry preempted CBS and syndicated programming.
+WNPX aired the entire Ion schedule, and since the repeal of the Main Studio Rule, it carried the network without any local content outside of an hourly on-screen station identification.

+Return to independence as "The Spot"

+On April 7, 2026, the Nashville Predators of the National Hockey League announced that Scripps Sports had acquired the regional rights to the team beginning in the 2026–27 NHL season, with games primarily airing on WNPX and a subscription-based direct-to-consumer service to be announced.
+Scripps concurrently announced that WNPX would become an independent station under the branding "The Spot - Nashville 28" later in the year.
+WNPX is also the new home of WTVF's original public affairs programming that has previously been produced for "NewsChannel 5+" (WTVF-DT2).